FIRST POST: Canoeing The Bloodvein River System: Introduction, Planning, and Map Resources.

 As we rounded the corner and headed west we noted the vertical granite on our right and remarked that this would make a much more obvious – and dramatic – place for someone to place a pictograph than the dead-end north arm of the lake we had just checked out.
 Sure enough – we paddled by the rock paintings you see above.
 Perhaps the small stick figure represents a maymaygwayshi?
 The very common canoe image is faded but visible, even if half the canoe seems missing!

 Three hundred meters further on we came to our first portage of the day – W10.
 We had been curious about exactly what the fifty-meter marine rail involved and now we got to make use of it.
-In a little more than a minute we had dragged our canoe over and were on the west side of the island.
-In the lake on the other side of the rapids were a couple of fishing boats.
+In a little more than a minute, we had dragged our canoe over and were on the west side of the island in Lower Artery Lake.
+There we saw a couple of fishing boats.
 We waved as we paddled by but they were some distance away.
 They were probably staying at the Jackson’s outpost about 2.5 kilometres further down the lake which we paddled by a half-hour later.

 We relied on the Wilson/Aykroyd maps for all of our rapids/portage info.
 As I have noted elsewhere we’ve numbered the rapids the way they appear in the Wilson book (that is where the W comes from).

 Also appreciated on the entire Manitoba stretch of the river was the orange prospector tape which indicated 95% of the upcoming take-out points.
 While the Wilson book provides the info and it was usually pretty obvious, it was still reassuring to know that we were on the right track.
 Unlike the purist who huffs and puffs as he takes down all the orange tape he sees, we are not offended by these “heads up” indicators!